kevin-maomao/hw4_BLE/README.md

 ![](./screenshots/find_device.png)

-### Print the simulated heart rate values and the 3D values from the magnetometer sensor
+### Print the simulated heart rate values and the 3D values of magnetometer sensor

 ![](./screenshots/notifications.png)